 There are two common ways to sew up stuffed animal openings – whipstitch and ladder stitch.

 Whipstitch is super easy – it’s what I do with the youngest stitchers, as young as four.
 Here’s a video showing how to whipstitch.

 It isn’t exactly tricky, but it does require a little more skill with the needle than the whipstitch method.
 So if you’ve never done much handwork, try the whipstitch a few times – until you get comfortable with it.
-Then give this a try.
-It really is invisible and once you get the hang of it it doesn’t take any longer than whipstitching the opening closed.
+Then give ladder stitch a try.
+It really is invisible and once you get the hang of it, it doesn’t take any longer than whipstitching the opening closed.

-Note – There’s an excellent question in the comments about when to iron.
+Update – There’s an excellent question in the comments about when to iron.
 I iron after I turn it right side out and poke out the corners – but before I stuff it.
 It’s really easy to turn those raw edges in and press them nicely while the softie is still flat.

 Give it a try. 🙂

 Try my bestselling softie pattern – an easy monster with a fun pocket mouth.